PhoenixAki/PhoenixAP/worlds/sly1/docs/setup_en.md

 - A legally obtained NTSC ISO of Sly Cooper and the Thievius Raccoonus
 - [A version of PCSX2 which supports PINE (recommended: 2.2.0)](https://pcsx2.net/downloads)
 - The built-in Archipelago client, which can be installed [here](https://github.com/ArchipelagoMW/Archipelago/releases).
+0.6.1 or higher required.

 ## Configuring your YAML file